Celebrating Eleven Years Online...!

-Although I've always found sailing to be very pleasant, having lived for over 20 years in a nearly windless part of the US Pacific Northwest (Puget Sound during summer), I have finally seen the light: A motor vessel is simply more convenient.
-Nevertheless, I would ideally want a good sail rig on a boat of my own, thus the concept of a "motor sailor" becomes quite attractive.
+I've always found sailing to be very pleasant.
+But having lived for so long in a nearly windless part of the US (the Pacific Northwest during the summer time) I have seen the light: A motor vessel is simply more convenient.
+Nevertheless, I would ideally still want a good sail rig on a boat of my own, thus the concept of a "motor-sailer" becomes quite attractive.

-Many will say however that a motor sailor is neither fish nor fowl, neither motoring nor sailing very efficiently.
+Many will say though that a motor-sailer is neither fish nor fowl, neither motoring nor sailing very efficiently.
 While this may be true with many such vessels, it need not be so.
-There is no reason for "motor sailors" to end up being characterized as an oversized sailboat with broad beam, high freeboard, short masts, and huge "raised salon..."
-In truth, even though these may be fairly common features, none of them except a modest pilot house is desirable for a true seagoing passagemaker.
+There is no reason for a "motor-sailer" to end up being characterized as an overweight sailboat with broad beam, high freeboard, short masts, and huge "raised salon".
+In truth, even though such features may be fairly common, none of them (except a modest pilot house) are desirable for a true seagoing passagemaker.

 Why?
 To name but a few reasons...